AdemYoussef/MLops_zoomcamp_project/README.md

 ## READ THIS NOTE FIRST

 Some of the tutos in this project are made with AWS applications, and I highly recommend getting an AWS account with around 30 to 40$ subscription to be able to re-do **Exactly** what was taught in this course, but you can for sure use other cloud providers such as Microsft Azure or GCP.
-For me I couldn't get access to AWS resources, so I went for Azure, that's why i wasn't able to complete the courses fully
+For me I couldn't get access to AWS resources, so I went for Azure, that's why i wasn't able to complete the course fully :pensive:

 ## About the Business problem